Bribery & Ethics

 The following is absolutely prohibited under this Policy, either by an Employee or by someone acting on an Employee’s behalf:

-• threatening to retaliate against another person who refuses to commit an offence under the Act or who has raised concerns under this Policy and
+• threatening to retaliate against another person who refuses to commit an offence under the Act or other applicable laws or who has raised concerns under this Policy, and

-• engaging in any actions that may lead to a breach of this Policy or of the Act.
+• engaging in any actions that may lead to a breach of this Policy, of the Act or of any other applicable laws.

 Facilitation payments: all the above payments are also referred to as ‘facilitation payments’ (‘facilitating’, ‘speed’, ‘backhander’ or ‘grease’ payments’) and are payments, usually small cash payments made to low-level officials, as a bribe or inducement to secure or expedite the performance of a routine or necessary action.